 Inline spring-loaded check valves can be used in low pressure relief applications.
 Utilizing either elastomeric, thermoplastic or metal to metal seals, these valves can be custom-built with spring materials ranging from stainless steels to Titanium, Inconel, or many others.
 Different spring materials will perform differently depending on their unique properties.
 The key to pressure relief in this case is that the poppet moves away from the valve seat when the force of the upstream pressure exerts a greater force than that of the spring, allowing the media to pass through the outlet port.
 When sizing check valves for pressure relief applications, it’s important to know the set pressure and the maximum pressure the system can handle.

 In general, these type of valves can be used as vacuum breakers.
 The purpose of a vacuum breaker is to allow air into the piping system for the purpose of preventing the interruption of the desired flow of liquid.
 A tank is a common application where a check valve would be installed at the top of the piping to relieve the vacuum when the tank is being pumped down.
 Another application where check valves can function as vacuum breakers is when there is a dramatic change in piping elevation.
 Vacuum relief valves can also be installed in vacuum systems in order to pull a specific amount of vacuum.
 Moreover, there could be some thermal applications where the media can change from very hot temperatures to very cold temperatures, and the differences in volume between temperatures is an instance that may require a vacuum breaker to relieve that vacuum when it is created as a result of a variance in temperature.

-Engineering check valves since 1958, Check-All® Mfg.
+Engineering spring check valves since 1958, Check-All® Mfg.
 Co. is an outstanding source for all your check valve, vacuum breaker, and low pressure relief applications.
 Use the comments to post your questions or tag us on social media.
 Stay tuned for our next article!